Anurag-kuswaha/Phonebook-Manager/README.md

  2- delete number
  3- find name by number

-# this is a simple program based on hashing  and implemented using C++
+# this is a simple program based on hashing with chaining and implemented using C++.